Conditions of entry

 47. Emerging varietals will be ordered by vintage and judges advised of the country of origin.

 48. In the event of any dispute, the decision of the Co-Chairs of Judges and Foodstuffs NZ shall be final.

 49. All results will be confirmed by email on Monday 7 August 2023.

 50. All results are confidential and embargoed until the public embargo is lifted.
 The dates of lifting the public embargo for the medal results will be confirmed by email from the Competition Director.

 Supply and Distribution

-52. The winery, producer or distributor (“supplier”) of the Top 50 selected wines will be emailed on Monday 2 August 2021 by the Competition Director to confirm the supplier holds the minimum volume requirement detailed in the Class Schedule; the wine retails under $25 (refer to point 5); if the wine is from overseas it has New Zealand representation and distribution and has the minimum volume requirement landed and available in New Zealand by Friday 3 September; the wine can be supplied to Foodstuffs DC in outers of 6 bottles; the wine be made solely from grapes.
+52. The winery, producer or distributor (“supplier”) of the Top 50 selected wines will be emailed on Monday 7 August 2023 by the Competition Director to confirm the supplier holds the minimum volume requirement detailed in the Class Schedule; the wine retails under $25 (refer to points 5 and 6); if the wine is from overseas it has New Zealand representation and distribution and has the minimum volume requirement landed, out of the port and available for dispatch by Friday 1 September; the wine can be supplied to Foodstuffs DC in outers of 6 bottles; the wine be made solely from grapes.

 53. The suppliers of the Top 50 selection must confirm their wine meets the entry criteria by midday Wednesday 9 August 2023.

 54. The Top 50 wines that meet the entry criteria will be included in the five-week NWWA promotion.
 They will be warehoused in Foodstuffs Distribution Centres (DC), stocked in New World liquor selling stores nationwide and promoted as part of the NWWA during the five-week promotional period.

 55. For any wines selected for the Top 50 that do not meet the entry criteria, the medal awarded will still stand but the wine will be excluded from the five-week NWWA promotion.
 The wine will be replaced by the next highest ranked wine in that varietal.